-3.8 Floor area
+3.5 Floor area

-Enter the floor area of the building in square metres.
+Enter the floor area of the building in square metres or square feet (if you have chosen the imperial version of the standard).

-This value will be used to calculate all results that requires floor area, such as m3/h per square metre of floor area.
+This value will be used to calculate all results that requires floor area, such as CFM per square metre or square foot of floor area.